murphf/42push_swap/README.md

 	best_element(head_a, head_b);
 }
 ```
-an illustrastion of this previous steps:
+Illustration of the previous steps:

 #### How to find a number most convenable place in STACK A?